jzw0025/jzw0025.github.io/_posts/2022-04-06-RSA-classic-cryptosystem.md

 $$x^r = (mod  \;N) $$ (This is extremely difficult to find and computational expensive for the plain-search decription)

+Modular exponentiation is the remainder when an integer b (the base) is raised to the power e (the exponent), and divided by a positive integer m (the modulus); that is:

+$$ c = b{e} mod(m) $$

+Modular exponentiation is efficient to compute, even for very large integers.
+On the other hand, computing the modular discrete logarithm – that is, finding the exponent e when given b, c, and m – is believed to be difficult.
+This one-way function behavior makes modular exponentiation a candidate for use in cryptographic algorithms.

 Then, the above can be re-written as:

 $$x^r - 1 = (x^{r/2}+1)(x^{r/2}-1) = 0 (mod \;N)$$